EnterTheVoid-x86/rsh/README.md

 - Easter Eggs in some of the files...
 - Development mode (rshdev.rb)
 - Prompt interface completely redone.
-- Not added yet, but upcoming, custom prompt design
 - edited logo
 - Date and time commands
 - help command